ljf441/tsllm/README.md

 ```
 pip install -r requirements.txt
 ```
-Then, using Slurm and the provided `.wilkes3` submission script, jobs can be submitted to CSD3.
+Then, using Slurm and the CSD3 provided `.wilkes3` submission script (not found in this repository), jobs can be submitted to CSD3.
 It is recommended to use one node only as training is not particularly intensive.

 Expected wall time:
 - `gridsearch.py`: ~45 minutes.